-At this time, the Spine Servicing Agreement is at an advanced stage, however has not been finalized and signed-off by the SP47 landowner group and the City.
+Approval of the Subdivision be deferred until such time as to when the Spine Servicing Agreement is substantially advanced to the satisfaction of the Director of Environmental and Development Engineering.
 Through the forthcoming draft approval of this subdivision application, appropriate conditions are to be included to ensure that subdivision registration cannot occur, until such time as the Spine Servicing Agreement for the necessary 'sub area' is finalized.